 Why is Content SEO Important?

-But creating content that performs well in Google and outranks competitors isn’t easy, because the search engine will evaluate your content against all other websites (at well over a billion, that’s a lot of sites), then rank your pages in the SERPs according to how well your content measures up against the content published on competing sites.
+But creating content that performs well in Google and outranks competitors isn’t easy, because the search engine will evaluate your content against all other websites (at well over a billion, that’s a lot of sites), then rank your pages in the SERPs according to how well your content measures up against all that content published on competing sites.

 That’s a big reason why driving traffic to your own website from other credible sites, or “link building“, is key to a successful content SEO strategy.
 The more that credible and authoritative sites link to your pages, the more Google can assume your site is credible and authoritative–otherwise, why would they link to you?